 Engage with Your Customers

 You’re interested in creating a community for your customers.
 Why?
-Because a customer community:
+Because a service portal:

 - Lets customers share experiences and expertise with other customers

-Let’s look at some customer support via a community in action.
+Let’s look at a self-service portal in action.

-Lira Financial is a software company based in Boulder, Colorado.
-Lira makes cloud-based accounting software for both individuals and businesses.
+Lira Financial is a software company based in Boulder, Colorado, that makes cloud-based accounting software for both individuals and businesses.
 Around 25,000 customers worldwide use Lira’s products.

 Individual clients use Lira to create budgets, track bills, and do their taxes.
 Business clients use Lira to calculate sales tax, do online accounting, manage their payrolls, and more.
 Sarayu Jain, the head of IT, has been looking to upgrade the company’s internal- and external-facing digital experiences.
 She’s chosen Salesforce and Community Cloud to meet her goals.
-With Community Cloud, Lira Financial can create multiple communities in their Salesforce org, so they can tailor experiences for individual and business customers.
+With Community Cloud, Lira Financial can create multiple experiences in its Salesforce org, so Lira can tailor them to individual and business customers.

-Jasper Hare, the company’s VP of service, wants each client, whether an individual or a business, to have their own space in the company website.
-There they can maintain their account, post questions to a user forum, view knowledge articles, and if need be, open cases with support.
+Jasper Hare, the company’s VP of service, wants individual and business customers to have their own specific site for their needs.
+Within Lira’s site, the customer can maintain their account, view knowledge articles, and if need be, open cases with support.

-Jasper works with Sarayu and Alessandra Pesola, the community manager, to come up with specific goals for Lira’s customer community.
+Jasper works with Sarayu and Alessandra Pesola, the community manager, to come up with specific goals for Lira’s customer experience.
 As the three of them brainstorm, they realize that there’s a different list of goals for each type of customer.
-They actually need two distinct communities.
+They actually need two distinct experiences: a customer community for individual clients, and a customer account portal for business clients.
 Luckily, Community Cloud makes that easy.

 |Lira’s Individual Client Customer Support Community||Lira’s Business Client Customer Support Community|

-We’ve already mentioned one of the biggest benefits of building your community on the Salesforce platform: You’re building your community on the Salesforce platform.
-Being on the platform means that you can integrate various Salesforce features seamlessly into your community.
+We’ve already mentioned one of the biggest benefits of building your experience on the Salesforce Platform: the fact that you’re actually building on the Salesforce Platform.
+Being on the Salesforce Platform means that you can integrate various Salesforce features seamlessly into your experience.

-Let’s see how a few Service Cloud features can really make Lira Financial’s customer service pop.
+Let’s see how a few Service Cloud features can enhance Lira Financial’s customer service offerings.

-First off, Lira can now easily expose its Salesforce Knowledge articles outside its internal org.
-A few clicks in the Community Builder are all it takes for customers to access helpful articles about Lira products and support.
+First, Lira can now easily expose its Salesforce Knowledge articles outside its internal org.
+A few clicks in Experience Builder are all it takes for customers to access helpful articles about Lira products and support.
 What if customers don’t find what they need in an article?
-Well, they can easily ask a question (powered on the back end by Chatter), or file a case directly from the community.
+They can easily ask a question or file a case directly from the community.

-All the cases filed in the community show up in Salesforce—which means they can be tracked and reported on.
+All the cases filed in Lira’s self-service community show up in Salesforce—which means they can be tracked and reported on.
 How’s this reporting helpful?
 Well, every year, just before U.S. taxes are due, Lira sees a significant increase in cases about calculating deductions.
-Based on this increase, Lira’s product teams decide to publish a video showing how customers can figure out their deductions, and where to enter that information.
+Based on this increase, Lira’s product teams decide to publish a video showing how customers can calculate their deductions, and where to enter that information.
 The number of cases about deductions drops.

-Lira Financial then decides to add live chat capabilities to its communities with the Embedded Chat component in Community Builder.
-When a client, Veronica Sigismondo, has a problem, she just clicks the pop-up that offers help.
+Lira Financial then decides to add live chat capabilities to its experiences with the Chat component in Experience Builder.
+When client Veronica Sigismondo has a problem, she just clicks the popup that offers help.
 Veronica starts chatting with a Lira support agent, James McGuire.

-James, on his end, is using the Service Console, where he see Veronica’s information in one glance.
+On his end, James is using the Service Console where he sees Veronica’s information in one glance.
 James notices that Veronica has been a Lira business customer for 6 years, and in that time she’s opened three cases.
 All her cases have to do with calculating sales tax for her specialty knit hats.

 James helps Veronica resolve the case quickly (her company has to ship goods to Oregon, which doesn’t have a state sales tax).
 At the same time, he offers her a deal on a new Lira sales tax wizard, which takes the guesswork out of a complicated process.
 Veronica doesn’t commit to buying, but James can tell that she’s thinking about it.
-He enters a note in her account for the Lira sales team to follow up with her soon, just to see if her piqued interest actually amounts to a new sale.
+James enters a note in her account for the sales team to follow up with Veronica, to see if her interest amounts to a new sale.

-How can Sarayu know if Lira’s communities are worth the time and money the company plans to invest in them?
+How can Sarayu know if Lira’s investment in the Community Cloud is worth the time and money the company plans to invest?
 She decides to meet again with Jasper and Alessandra to understand how they want to measure success.
-As the guy who has to manage customer relations, Jasper is keen on keeping both individual and business clients happy.
+As the guy who manages customer relations, Jasper is keen on keeping both individual and business clients happy.

-He’s looking at the following numbers, gathered before and after the implementation of the community.
+He’s looking at the following numbers, gathered before and after the implementation of the self-service community and portal.